Sam Querrey

-Samuel Austin Querrey (/ˈkwɛri/ KWERR-ee; born October 7, 1987) is an American professional pickleball player and former tennis player.
+Samuel Austin Querrey (/ˈkwɛri/ KWERR-ee or /ˈkwɪəri/; born October 7, 1987) is an American former pickleball player and former tennis player.
 He reached a career-high singles ranking of world No. 11 achieved on February 26, 2018, and won ten ATP singles titles.
 Known for his powerful serve, Querrey holds the record for consecutive service aces in a match with 10.
 He was also a capable doubles player, with five ATP doubles titles and a career-high doubles ranking of No. 23 achieved on May 17, 2010.
 His best performance in a Grand Slam singles event was at the 2017 Wimbledon Championships, where he reached the semifinals after defeating world No. 1 Andy Murray in the quarterfinals to become the first American man to reach the last four of a Grand Slam in eight years.
 At the same tournament the previous year, he defeated world No. 1 Novak Djokovic to reach the quarterfinals, ending his Grand Slam win streak of 4 in a row.
 Other career highlights for Querrey include defeating former world number one Rafael Nadal in the Acapulco final of 2017, reaching the quarterfinals at the 2017 US Open and the 2019 Wimbledon Championships, and, in the 2015 US Open, reaching the mixed doubles final with Bethanie Mattek-Sands and the men's doubles semifinals with Steve Johnson.
 He also reached the semifinals of the Davis Cup three times with the United States team, in 2008, 2012, and 2018.